cuberite/transapi-client/README.md

 transapi-client
 ===============

-The client library for the TransAPI API for MCServer.
+The client library for the TransAPI API for Cuberite.

 Installation
 ------------